floweredscarf/su25/labs/lab12/index.md

 them independently.
 In particular, we use the one-to-one mapping between valid LLRB trees and 2-3 trees to derive some of these properties.

-The root node must be colored black
+1. **The root node must be colored black.**
-: Our interpretation of red nodes is that they are in the same 2-3 node as their parent.
+- Our interpretation of red nodes is that they are in the same 2-3 node as their parent.
 The root node has no parent, so it cannot be red.

-If a node has one red child, that child must be on the left : This makes the tree *left*-leaning.
+2. **If a node has one red child, that child must be on the left.**
+- This makes the tree *left*-leaning.

-No node can have two red children
+3. **No node can have two red children.**
-: If a node has two red children, then both children are in the same 2-3 node as the parent.
+- If a node has two red children, then both children are in the same 2-3 node as the parent.
 This means that the corresponding 2-3 node contains 3 elements, which is not allowed.

-No red node can have a red parent (every red node's parent must be black) : If a red node has a red parent, then both the red child and red parent are in the same 2-3 node as the red parent's parent.
+4. **No red node can have a red parent (every red node's parent must be black).**
+- If a red node has a red parent, then both the red child and red parent are in the same 2-3 node as the red parent's parent.
 This means that the corresponding 2-3 node contains 3 elements, which is not allowed.

-In a balanced LLRB tree, every path from the root to **null** goes through the same number of black nodes : In a balanced 2-3 tree, every leaf node is the same distance from the root.
+5. **In a balanced LLRB tree, every path from the root to **null** goes through the same number of black nodes.**
+- In a balanced 2-3 tree, every leaf node is the same distance from the root.
   We also know that every black node in an LLRB tree corresponds to exactly one node in the equivalent 2-3 tree.
 Therefore, every leaf node in an LLRB tree is the same number of black nodes from the root, just as every leaf node